i-MSCP/phpmyadmin/doc/require.rst

 Web server
 ----------

-Since, phpMyAdmin's interface is based entirely in your browser, you'll need a web server (such as Apache, :term:`IIS`) to install phpMyAdmin's files into.
+Since phpMyAdmin's interface is based entirely in your browser, you'll need a web server (such as Apache, nginx, :term:`IIS`) to install phpMyAdmin's files into.

 PHP
 ---

-* You need PHP 5.3.7 or newer, with ``session`` support, the Standard PHP Library (SPL) extension, JSON support, and the ``mbstring`` extension.
+* You need PHP 5.5.0 or newer, with ``session`` support, the Standard PHP Library (SPL) extension, JSON support, and the ``mbstring`` extension.

 * To support uploading of ZIP files, you need the PHP ``zip`` extension.